nus-cs2103-AY2324S2/ip/docs/README.md

 # shirmin User Guide

-shirmin is a simple todo list app that allows you to add, delete, manipulate and find your tasks! <br>
+shirmin is a todo list app that allows you to add, delete, manipulate and find your tasks! <br>
 ![shirmin](Ui.png)

 # Commands: